 Family New Year’s Eve Party at the LA Zoo—No, not your own wild animals (well, them too!) but the actual creatures and critters from around the world that live at the Zoo.
 For the first time, the LA Zoo is hosting a Family New Year’s Eve party.
 Celebrate the coming of 2016 in style with “skip-the-line” express entry to L.A.
 Zoo Lights, dinner buffet, soft drinks, complimentary champagne for adults, sparkling apple cider for kids, dessert, a ride on the Zoo’s hand-crafted conservation carousel, crafts for youngsters, DJ dance party, cash bar and live broadcast of New York’s Times Square ball drop at 9 p.m.
 LA Zoo, 5333 Zoo Dr., Griffith Park.
 Event details.

-Bob Baker’s Nutcracker—The Bob Baker Marionette Theater has been declared an historic cultural monument by the city of Los Angeles, and performs in the nation’s oldest ongoing puppet theater.
-End the old year with a legendary local tradition by seeing The Nutcracker, as told by dancing marionettes.
-The Bob Baker Theater, 1345 W. 1st St, Los Angeles.
+Bob Baker’s Holiday on Strings—The Bob Baker Marionette Theater has been declared a historic and cultural monument by the city of Los Angeles and performs in the nation’s oldest ongoing puppet theater.
+End the old year with a legendary local tradition by seeing Holiday on Strings, as told by dancing marionettes.
+The Bob Baker Theater, 1345 W. 1st St., Los Angeles.
 Event details.

 photo: rlerdorf via flickr